27 Top Recruiting Software for Companies in 2023

 iCIMS

-iCIMS Talent Cloud combines an application tracking system core with supporting functions like a messaging service and an analytics dashboard.
+iCIMS is an enterprise-level applicant tracking system (ATS) that helps organizations manage their hiring processes. iCIMS Talent Cloud combines an application tracking system core with supporting functions like a messaging service and an analytics dashboard.

-The platform uses AI to speed along the sourcing and screening processes, while also helping to present a positive brand image through custom career sites and efficient candidate relationship management and timely applicant communication.
+The platform uses AI to speed along the sourcing and screening processes while also helping to present a positive brand image through custom career sites and efficient candidate relationship management, and timely applicant communication.

-Recruiting analytics helps you not only track open positions, source of hire, cost per hire, and time to fill, but also strengthen diversity, equality and inclusion policies.
+Recruiting analytics helps you not only track open positions, source of hire, cost per hire, and time to fill but also strengthen diversity, equality, and inclusion policies.

 Prices are available on request.